svencharleer/emo-slack-fingerprint/README.md

 ## No complete Slack solution?

 This was a quick visualisation prototype/tryout, using a backend system created by my former colleague [Jose Luis Santos](https://about.me/jlsantoso), which he hooked up to our Slack team.
 This system was specifically made for Learning Enviroments (read our [journal paper](http://jucs.org/jucs_21_7/tracking_data_in_open/jucs_21_07_0976_0996_santos.pdf) for more details on that), built on the [xAPI](http://tincanapi.com/) standard.
-It should be easy enough to export your data in the correct format, or modify these scripts to work with your own.
-However, if there is a demand, we can look into creating a public direct Slack to Emo-Fingerprint.
+It should be easy enough to export your data to the correct format, or modify these scripts to work with your own.
+However, if there is a demand, we can look into publishing a  complete Slack to Emo-Fingerprint solution.

 ## Questions?